How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 5

 The other side will typically file an opposition.
-In many cases, the court then decides based on the written briefing or schedules a hearing.
-Be ready for outcomes like full dismissal, partial dismissal, or dismissal with leave to amend.
+The court may then decide based on written briefing or schedule a hearing.
+Be ready for full dismissal, partial dismissal, denial, or dismissal with leave to amend.

-The video below explains why motions to dismiss can change case strategy and how they can impact what happens next.
+Case strategy context: This video explains why motions to dismiss can change litigation strategy and affect what happens next.

 Common Grounds for a Motion to Dismiss